aipricepatterns

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool finds historical price patterns similar to current/specified market state and returns specific outputs (dates, outcomes, statistics).
-This distinguishes it from siblings like pattern_search and detect_market_regime.
+The description clearly states the tool finds historical price patterns similar to the current or specified market state and lists the concrete outputs (past dates, outcomes, aggregate statistics).
+This specific verb+resource definition distinguishes it from sibling tools like backtest_strategy or detect_market_regime.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.